Neddylation

 Neddylation (also NEDDylation) is the process by which the ubiquitin-like protein NEDD8 is conjugated to its target proteins.
-This process is analogous to ubiquitination, although it relies on its own E1 and E2 enzymes.
-No NEDD8-specific E3 has yet been identified and it is possible that the Neddylation system relies on E3 ligases with dual specificity.
+This process is analogous to ubiquitination, although it relies on its own enzymes.
+It is an enzymatic cascade catalyzed by first UBA3 and NAE1, which form the NEDD8 activation enzyme (E1), then the NEDD8 conjugating enzyme UBE2M or UBE2F (E2), and finally the NEDD8 ligase E3, which will bind the substrate NEDD8 to the target protein.
+The target protein will then have its activity, localization and/or stability affected.